 TrepCamp was founded in 2013 as part of the Mexico-U.S. Entrepreneurship and Innovation Council (MUSEIC), with the main focus of preparing aspiring entrepreneurs to acquire the right competencies as they embark on their entrepreneurial journey.
 The program uses a unique methodology based in the Entrepreneurial Competencies Model™, which is the methodological heart of TrepCamp.

 In 2014 a pilot test was launched in which 85 people from different universities in Mexico were selected to spend 3 weeks at UC Berkeley to develop their entrepreneurial skills.
-The pilot program was so successful that in 2015 it was scaled to 250 people in 5 different universities in the US: UC Berkeley, San Jose University, San Diego State University, NYU, and Washington University.
+The pilot program was so successful that in 2015 it was scaled to 250 people in 5 different universities in the US: Berkeley, San Jose University, San Diego State University, NYU, and Washington University.

-Additionally, an online program was developed where 10,000 aspiring entrepreneurs participated and during summer 2016 and the best 500 participants traveled to the US to a life-changing experience in the Advanced Program, but this time in 7 different universities: Seattle University, UC Berkeley, San Diego State University, San Leandro University, NYU, Georgetown University, Boston University.
+Additionally, an online program was developed where 10,000 aspiring entrepreneurs participated and during summer 2016 and the best 500 participants traveled to the US to a life-changing experience in the Advanced Program, but this time in 7 different universities: Seattle University, Berkeley, San Diego State University, San Leandro University, NYU, Georgetown University, Boston University.

 Create bridges between people and organizations to the most exciting entrepreneurial ecosystems in the world.
 We more than 15,000 aspiring high-impact entrepreneurs on understanding, developing and strengthening their entrepreneurial competencies